-Hit the Mat
+Hit the mat

 While you bend and stretch, keep Raimo's affirmations in mind: "Every cell in your body is working to keep you alive and well.
 It's your ally—not enemy.
 Why are you at war with it?
 You are worthy of nourishing yourself with proper nutrition, body movement and time for self-reflection."

-Move for Fun—Not for Punishment
+Move for fun, not for punishment

 Speaking of working out, if crunching through the calories is your end goal, it's time to make a U-turn.
 "Find exercise to do for fun," Brennan says, whether that's swimming, dancing, walking your dog, or cycling.

 Don't forget the many miracles your bits and pieces help you accomplish each day.
 From eyes that can watch stunning sunsets to fingers that can type a loving text to a friend who's struggling, Raimo advocates looking at all your body does…not just looking at how it looks.
 "What attributes or character traits do you admire about yourself?
-Perhaps you make others laugh, or maybe you're a great leader, paddle boarder or French cook.
+Perhaps you make others laugh, or maybe you're a great leader, paddleboarder, or French cook.
 Sometimes appreciating the beauty inside helps us connect with it on the outside," she says.

 Flashback to that pre-six-year-old, pre-diet mindset self.
 "Treat your body like a baby.
 Honor your body's needs and act accordingly.
 Eat when you're hungry, sleep when you're tired.
 Give yourself permission to not always push to the extreme," Raimo says.
 Remember that fascination with ladybugs or the joy from finding an extra animal cracker hiding in the bottom of the bag?
 Try to rediscover the little joys of childhood when you're in a critical cycle.

 Say "farewell" to Facebook for a nearly instant image boost, Brennan suggests.
 "While social media has many helpful aspects, it also can take one down a rabbit hole of self-hate.
 Especially harmful are thinspiration, fitspiration, and pro-anorexia or pro-bulimia sites.
-Plus fat shaming is rampant," she says.
-If you can't (or don't want to) go cold turkey, set a goal to limit use to 15 minutes a day to check in on Instagram, Snapchat and other social sites.
+Plus, fat-shaming is rampant," she says.
+If you can't (or don't want to) go cold turkey, set a goal to limit use to 15 minutes a day to check in on Instagram, Snapchat, and other social sites.
 If you begin to feel bad about yourself before the 900 seconds are up, close the app.

 Remember the joy you had in your body and all it could do before you realized others were thinking about you and before you had an idea of societal expectations?
 What did you love most about yourself?
 It's time to acknowledge and accept those things again.
 "Part of your job as a human is to accept yourself—perceived 'weirdness' and all.
-Own your unique sense of humor and mannerisms as a strength," Raimo adds.
+Own your unique sense of humor and mannerisms as a strength," Raimo says.

-Olson ups the ante by asking her clients to make this practice repetitive: “Write something positive about yourself and your body down every day.
-Keeping an ongoing list will allow you to build and develop a new mindset as to how you see yourself and feel about yourself."
+Olson ups the ante by asking her clients to make this practice repetitive.
+"Write something positive about yourself and your body down every day," she says.
+"Keeping an ongoing list will allow you to build and develop a new mindset as to how you see yourself and feel about yourself."
 For an added benefit, read your list out loud or share it with friends or family.
 This makes the thoughts more real, Olson says.